Fraught, disturbing, and beautiful, Han Kang’s novel is about shame and desire, and our faltering attempts to understand the lives of others

-Hang Kan investigates the fragility, beauty and strangeness of life in a contemplation of memory, loss and the lives that leave this world before us.
-Translated by Deborah Smith.
+Hang Kan investigates the fragility, beauty and strangeness of life in a contemplation of memory, loss and the lives that leave this world before us

 An unnamed narrator moves to a European city where she is haunted by the story of her older sister, who died a mere two hours after birth.
 As she contemplates the child’s short life she focuses on whiteness and all it symbolises.
 The White Book is a meditation on colour, beginning with a list of white things.
 It is a book about mourning, rebirth and the tenacity of the human spirit.